Why Early Years Music Activities Are So Important

 Personal and social development

-Music is an inclusive, uplifting activity that can be accessed by all children, no matter what their age or ability.
-It builds self-esteem, as well as being a great tool for encouraging self-expression and creativity.
+Music is an inclusive, uplifting activity that children can access, no matter what their age or ability.
+It builds self-esteem and is a great tool for encouraging self-expression and creativity.

 Mathematical skills